What does preparing for success require?

 It also embodies the idea behind one of my favorite quotes:

-Kipchoge and his teammates are showing us how.
+Kipchoge and his teammates have shown us how.

 Let us be inspired to do the same.